mattlunn/se-edit-queue/README.md

  - Suggested Edits which have already been voted on by another user are automatically listed first
  - Auto-updater built in, so you'll get new features automatically
+ - Individual features can be toggled on and off via preferences shown at the bottom of the edit queue.

 ## Install